LeqianTanTim/Stat_Mech_Research_Team_2/README.md

 **Ver.
 3.0.0**------
-Molecular Dynamic Simulation algorithm version 3.0.0
+Molecular Dynamic Simulation algorithm version 3.0.0 Bug fixed in Ver 3.0.1 - Temperature was evaluated incorrectly.
+Now should be good.
 - Biggest update so far.
 - Many Bugs have been fixed:
     - Non-uniformity of unit have been address.
 See my code and later posted pdf for more info.